What is a Master's in Nursing Degree?

 What Kind of Classes Will I Take?

 This advanced practice course explores complex and challenging healthcare issues impacting children and the families who care for them.
-Critical thinking, ethical practice and data-driven evidence are used in decision-making affecting patient outcomes.
-Includes examination of issues within the clinical environment around care and assumption of leadership roles in multidisciplinary practices.
+Critical thinking, ethical practice, and data-driven evidence are used in decision making affecting patient outcomes.
+This course also examines issues around care and assumption of leadership roles in clinical environments.

 Resource Management in Healthcare

-Examination of human and financial assets available in various organizational structures.
-Includes development and implementation of resource management strategies to meet the healthcare organization’s goals.
+This class examines human and financial assets available in various organizational structures.
+It also covers the development and implementation of resource management strategies to meet the healthcare organization's needs.

 Pharmacology in Nursing Care

-This course delivers an overview of pharmacologic science, the role of the nurse in the pharmacological setting, and the clinical application of pharmacology as treatment.
+This course delivers an overview of pharmacologic science, the role of the nurse in pharmacological settings, and the clinical application of pharmacology as treatment.
 Major drug classifications and therapies are covered, as are safe administration practices and self-study of emerging drug therapies.

 Health and Illness Across the Human Experience

 This class is an examination of the experience of wellness and illness throughout life, emphasizing acute and chronic illness.
 It covers the theory behind assessment and intervention in at-risk patient populations and explores epidemiological, pathophysiological, and medical management processes for chronic illnesses.